Skip to main content

 Cite this article

-Arıkan, F., Kartöz, F., Karakuş, Z. et al. Body image and social appearance anxiety in patients with cancer undergoing radiotherapy: Across-sectional study.
+Arıkan, F., Kartöz, F., Karakuş, Z. et al. Body image and social appearance anxiety in patients with cancer undergoing radiotherapy: a cross-sectional study.
 BMC Psychol 12, 363 (2024). https://doi.org/10.1186/s40359-024-01856-w

 Download citation